Virgo (constellation): Location

 Virgo is prominent in the spring sky in the Northern Hemisphere, visible all night in March and April.
 As the largest zodiac constellation, the Sun takes 44 days to pass through it, longer than any other.
 From 1990 and until 2062, this will take place from September 16 to October 30.
 It is located in the third quadrant of the Southern Hemisphere (SQ3) and can be seen at latitudes between +80° and -80°.

 The bright star Spica makes it easy to locate Virgo, as it can be found by following the curve of the Big Dipper/Plough to Arcturus in Boötes and continuing from there in the same curve ("follow the arc to Arcturus and speed on to Spica").

-Due to the effects of precession, the first point of Libra, (also known as the autumn equinox point) lies within the boundaries of Virgo very close to β Virginis.
-This is one of the two points in the sky where the celestial equator crosses the ecliptic (the other being the first point of Aries, now in the constellation of Pisces).
+Due to the effects of precession, the autumn equinox point lies within the boundaries of Virgo very close to β Virginis.
+This is one of the two points in the sky where the celestial equator crosses the ecliptic (the other being the vernal equinox point in the constellation of Pisces).
 From the 18th century to the 4th century BC, the Sun was in Libra on the autumnal equinox, shifting into Virgo thereafter.
 This point will pass into the neighboring constellation of Leo around the year 2440.

 Features

 Stars

 Besides Spica, other bright stars in Virgo include β Virginis (Zavijava), γ Virginis (Porrima), δ Virginis (Auva) and ε Virginis (Vindemiatrix).
 Other fainter stars that were also given names are ζ Virginis (Heze), η Virginis (Zaniah), ι Virginis (Syrma), κ Virginis (Kang), λ Virginis (Khambalia) and φ Virginis (Elgafar).

-The stars Beta, Gamma, Delta, Epsilon and Eta Virginis; form an asterism known as "The Bowl of Virgo".
-Together with Spica, they form a Y shape.
+The 7 main stars of Virgo form 2 distinct star patterns: Beta, Gamma, Delta, Epsilon and Eta Virginis; form an asterism known as "The Bowl of Virgo".
+Together with Spica and Theta Virginis, they form a Y shape.

 The star 70 Virginis has one of the first known extrasolar planetary systems with one confirmed planet 7.5 times the mass of Jupiter.

 The star Chi Virginis has one of the most massive planets ever detected, with a mass of 11.1 times that of Jupiter.

-The sun-like star 61 Virginis has three planets: one is a super-Earth and two are Neptune-mass planets.
+The sun-like star 61 Virginis has three known planets: one is a super-Earth and two are Neptune-mass planets.

 SS Virginis is a variable star with a noticeable red color.
 It varies in magnitude from a minimum of 9.6 to a maximum of 6.0 over approximately one year.